Chiaraplizz/ST-TR/README.md

 ### Different ST-TR configurations
 Set in <code>/config/st_gcn/nturgbd/train.yaml</code>:
-- <code>only_attention: False </code>, to use ST-TR as an augmentation procedure to ST-GCN (refer to Sec.
-V "Effect of Augmenting Convolution with Self-Attention")
+- <code>only_attention: False</code>, to use ST-TR as an augmentation procedure to ST-GCN (refer to Sec.
+V(E) "Effect of Augmenting Convolution with Self-Attention")
-- <code>all_layers: True </code>, to apply ST-TR on all layers, otherwise it will be applied from the 4th layer on (refer to Sec.
-V "Effect of Applying Self-Attention to Feature Extraction")
+- <code>all_layers: True</code>, to apply ST-TR on all layers, otherwise it will be applied from the 4th layer on (refer to Sec.
+V(D) "Effect of Applying Self-Attention to Feature Extraction")
+- Set both <code>attention: True</code> and <code>tcn_attention: True</code> to combine both SSA and TSA on a unique stream (refer to Sec.
+V(F) "Effect of combining SSA and TSA on one stream"
-- <code>more_channels: True </code>, to assign to each head more channels than dk/Nh.
+- <code>more_channels: True</code>, to assign to each head more channels than dk/Nh.
 - <code>n</code>: used if more_channels is set to True, in order to assign to each head dk*num/Nh channels To set the block dimensions of the windowed version of Temporal Transformer:
 - <code>dim_block1, dim_block2, dim_block3</code>, respectively to set block dimension where the output channels are equal to 64, 128 and 256.